dariusgrant/Stellar/README.md

 4. Create a build environment with CMake (note that STB include path should be specified in CMAKE_PREFIX_PATH)
     '''cmake -DCMAKE_PREFIX_PATH=/path/to/stb/include ./'''
 5. Either open the generated project with an IDE or launch the build process with '''cmake --build .'''.
+6. Compile the shaders by running '''glsc -o n-vs.spv n-vs.vert''' where 'n' is the number.
+Similarly, do the same for the fragment shaders.
+This will be automated as this project continues to be worked on.

 ## Running